rln71/AZ-400-Designing-and-Implementing-Microsoft-DevOps-solutions/Documentos/lab13/lab13.md

     >**Note**: The command executes asynchronously (as determined by the --nowait parameter), so while you will be able to run another Azure CLI command immediately afterwards within the same Bash session, it will take a few minutes before the resource groups are actually removed.

-Los comandos de borrado los ejecuto desde el PowerShell en vez desde el Bash y funciona igual.
+Los comandos de borrado los ejecuto desde el PowerShell en vez del Bash y funciona igual.

 ![](images/lab13_19.png)